Scottish Premier League Golden Boot

 The Scottish Premier League Golden Boot was a football award presented to the leading goalscorer at every end of season of the Scottish Premier League (SPL).
 The Scottish Premier League (SPL) replaced the Scottish Premier Division as the top flight of Scottish football for the 1998–99 season, but was replaced by the Scottish Premiership as the top division by the end of the 2012–13 season, after the merger of the Scottish Premier League (SPL) and Scottish Football League (SFL) to form the Scottish Professional Football League (SPFL).

 Winners

 Michael Higdon was the last winner of the Scottish Premier League Golden Boot in 2013.

-Kris Boyd was the only winner of the Scottish Premier League Golden Boot representin two clubs in one season.
+Kris Boyd was the only winner of the Scottish Premier League Golden Boot representing two clubs in one season.